New Projection Operators for Planar Electrodynamics: Calculation of the Propagators

 \subsection{The Maxwell-Lee-Wick-Chern-Simons Propagator}

 We start from the Lagrangian of Maxwell-Lee-Wick-Chern-Simons electrodynamics

 where $A^\mu$ is the vector potential, $F_{\mu\nu} = \partial_\mu A_\nu - \partial_\nu A_\mu$ is the electromagnetic field tensor and $J_\mu$ an external current.
 The gauge-fixing term, with the parameter $\xi$, must be included in order to make the calculation of the propagator possible.
-In fact, as will be shown, without this term the wave operator would not be invertible.
+In fact, as its known, without this term the wave operator would not be invertible.
 In this way, using the coefficients of corresponding wave operator,

 we have the propagator for this theory